influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 #### snapshotCount

-* The number of active snapshots.
+* The current level (number) of active snapshots.
+* In a healthy system, this number should be between 0 and 1.
+A system experiencing transient write errors might expect to see this number rise.
 * Data type: integer

+#### WALCompactionTimeMs

+* The duration, in milliseconds, that the commit lock is held while compacting snapshots.
+* The expression `(cachedBytes - diskBytes) / WALCompactionTime` provides an indication of how fast the WAL logs are being committed to TSM files.
+* The ratio of the difference between the start and end "WALCompactionTime" values for an interval divided by the length of the interval provides an indication of how much of maximum cache throughput is being consumed.
+* Data type: integer

 #### writeDropped

-*
+* The total number of writes dropped due to timeouts.
 * Data type: integer

 #### writeErr

-*
+* The total number of writes that failed.
 * Data type: integer

 #### writeOk

-*
+* The total number of successful writes.
 * Data type: integer

 ____

 ### tsm1_engine

-The `tsm1_engine` measurement statistics are related to the usage of the TSM storage engine.
+The `tsm1_engine` measurement statistics are related to the usage of a TSM storage engine with compressed blocks.

 #### cacheCompactionDuration